OpenResearchInstitute/documents/Remote_Labs/ORI-Lab-User-Setup.md

 VM auto-starts when Chonc boots, so it should always be running unless something else is running that also needs to use the GPU.

-* An Ubuntu 18.04.5 virtual machine named `chococat` is set up in the San Diego lab for FPGA development using Xilinx Vivado.
+* An Ubuntu 18.04.6 virtual machine named `chococat` is set up in the San Diego lab for FPGA development using Xilinx Vivado.
 This VM auto-starts when Chonc boots, so it should generally always be running.
+It is connected to a Xilinx ZC706 via two USB serial ports, one connected to the JTAG port and the other connected to the UART port.
+The ZC706 is also connected to the lab LAN, and hosts an Analog Devices ADRV9371 transceiver development board.

+* Another Ubuntu 18.04.6 virtual machine named `keroppi` is also set up in the San Diego lab for FPGA development using Xilinx Vivado.
+This VM also auto-starts when Chonc boots, so it should generally always be running.
+It is connected to a Xilinx ZCU106 via five USB serial ports, one connected to the JTAG port and the other four connected to UART ports.
+The ZCU106 is also connect to the lab LAN.

-* An Ubuntu 20.04.2 virtual machine named `chonc-a` is set up for general Linux use.
+* An Ubuntu 20.04.2 virtual machine named `chonc-a` is set up in the San Diego lab for general Linux use.

+* An Ubuntu 20.04 virtual machine named `chubb-xxl` is set up in the Little Rock lab for general Linux use.
+It is configured with the maximum number of cores (31) and a large RAM allocation (144GB), so it should be quite fast.
+It has only 200GB of disk storage allocated for general use, but the `/tools` directory is allocated on the main disk array and has disk space limited only by the total array size (32TB).
+The idea is the `/tools` contains installations of large development toolchains (such as Xilinx Vitis/Vivado) that can be shared among a number of Linux VMs.

 * Additional virtual machines can be set up at will for any specific need.
 They can share resources, and can be started and stopped as needed.